Fraunhofer-AISEC/codyze-evaluator/documentation/docs/methodology.md

 Hence, it is only necessary to adapt the OpenStack Checker Configuration for a new project.
 This configuration can be adapted to assess the fulfillment of security goals in any software project.
 If the security goals (in terms of queries) are formulated in a general way, as it is the case for queries using concepts and operations, they can be applied to any software project with the same goals.
-Similarly, framework-specific "tagging" logic and queries (e.g., to check the correct usage of a certain framework) can be used across all projects which use the same framework.
+Similarly, framework-specific tagging logic and queries (e.g., to check the correct usage of a certain framework) can be used across all projects which use the same framework.

 Obviously, highly customized queries and tagging logic are not portable to other projects.
 This might be the case when using specific names of functions, classes, or variables of the respective project, or when relying on any other specific implementation details of the project.